mlapehn/rails-bog-app/README.md

 Researchers are collecting data on a local bog and need an app to quickly record field data.
 Your goal is to create a **Bog App**.

-We want to format this project as a "time trial."
-You will be building the app 4 times, each time gaining skills through repetition.
+We want to this project as a "muscle memory execercise".
+We'll work through it once as class; once with a pair and once on your own.
+The app will be basically the same but you'll gain more skills each time through the repetition.
 Here's how we want you to work:

-  1. Start by making a `first-run` branch: `git checkout -b first-run`.
-Move through the instructions below to build your bog app.
-Use as many hints as you'd like to check your work and make sure you get through the lab smoothly.
+  1. At half mast we'll create the entire the app.
+  2. Make a 'pair-run' branch: `git checkout -b pair-run`.
+Work together to recreate the app usings the write-up for reference.
+Try to use the write-up for what to do while working together to figure out how to do it within the pair.
 Commit your work along the way and at the conclusion.
-  2. Reset your progress to the beginning by checking out master again `git checkout master` then make a `second-run` branch: `git checkout -b second-run`.
+  3. Reset your progress to the beginning by checking out master again `git checkout master` then make a `individual-run` branch: `git checkout -b individual-run`.
 Go through the lab another time.
-This time, time yourself on how long it takes you.
 Push yourself to peek at the hints more sparingly and code as much as you can on your own.
 Again, make sure to commit your work.
-  3. Reset your progress to the beginning by checking out master again `git checkout master` then make a `third-run` branch: `git checkout -b third-run`.
-Repeat the lab a third time.
-Try not to use the instructions to build your bog app and refer to them only when very stuck.
-Time yourself again and aim to build the app faster than you built it the second time around.
-Make sure you have roughly the same number of commits as you had on your second run.
-Version control isn't the place to cut corners!
-  4. Reset your progress to the beginning by checking out master again `git checkout master` then make a `fourth-run` branch: `git checkout -b fourth-run`.
-This is the fourth time; streamline your process.
-Squash bugs faster and look at the resources less.
-Commit often and build it as fast as you can!

 The hints will build the app piece by piece.
 If you use the Rails generators you may have more or less code to work with at each point and need to adapt.